Nonlinear travelling waves on non-Euclidean spaces: Small perturbations of and corresponding minimisers

 \section{\bf Small perturbations of $X$ and corresponding minimisers}

-Previously, we have established existence of $F_{m, \lambda, X}$ minimisers on non-compact manifolds of type $M = N \times [0, \infty)$ which have bounded geometry and metrics of the type $g = dr^2 + \phi (r)g_N$, with smooth $\phi$.
-Similarly, we can establish the existence of constrained $F_{\lambda, X}$ minimisers.
-Now, we raise the following perturbation question: if we perturb the Killing field $X$ slightly, can we prove that the corresponding constrained minimisers also vary slightly?
+Previously, we have established the existence of $F_{m, \lambda, X}$ minimizers on non-compact manifolds of type $M = N \times [0, \infty)$ which have bounded geometry and metrics of the type $g = dr^2 + \phi (r)g_N$, with smooth $\phi$.
+Similarly, we can establish the existence of constrained $F_{\lambda, X}$ minimizers.
+Now, we raise the following perturbation question: if we perturb the Killing field $X$ slightly, can we prove that the corresponding constrained minimizers also vary slightly?
 It certainly seems believable on a compact manifold, but the question is more involved on a non-compact setting.
-We study this question for the $F_{\lambda, X}$ minimisers in connection with the NLS equation. \begin{proposition} Small perturbations of the Killing field in the sup norm will also lead to small variations in the constrained minimisers in the sup norm.
-More formally, call $X_n = X + \varepsilon_n X^{''}$, where $X, X^{''}$ are bounded Killing fields on $M$, and $\varepsilon_n \to 0$ is a decreasing sequence of positive real numbers.
-Let $u_n$ be constrained minimisers of $F_{\lambda, X_n}(u)$ subject to (\ref{ic}).
+We study this question for the $F_{\lambda, X}$ minimizers in connection with the NLS equation.
+Roughly, we establish that on the class of manifolds considered in Lemma \ref{Cond}, slight perturbations in the Killing field will result in slight variations in the constrained $F_{\lambda, X}$-minimizers in the sense of $L^s$-norm, $s \in [2, \frac{2n}{n - 2})$.
+More formally, \begin{proposition} Consider a non-compact manifold $M$ satisfying all the conditions as in Lemma \ref{Cond}.
+Start with a bounded Killing field $X$ on $M$ and assume that $X_n = X + \varepsilon_n X^{''}$ is a Killing field for all $n \in \mathbb{N}$, where $X^{''}$ is another bounded Killing field on $M$, and $\varepsilon_n \to 0$ is a decreasing sequence of positive real numbers.
+Let $u_n$ be constrained minimizers of $F_{\lambda, X_n}(u)$ subject to (\ref{ic}).
 Then, there exists a subsequence of $u_n$, still called $u_n$, such that

-\end{proposition} \begin{proof} So, let us suppose, we change the Killing field $X$ to $X^{'} = X + \varepsilon X^{''}$, where $X^{''}$ is such that $\langle X^{''}, X^{''}\rangle \leq C$ (wanting that $X^{'}$ be a Killing field is definitely some kind of restriction on the manifold; for the generic manifold, slight perturbations of a Killing field might not at all give another Killing field).
-We first want to see how much $F_{\lambda, X}(u)$ varies.
-Now